Senior Curator, Migration & Cultural Diversity

 PhD (conferred 2009).
 Glory Boxes: Femininity, Domestic Consumption and Material Culture in Australia, 1930-1960.
 The Australian Centre, School of Historical Studies, The University of Melbourne.

-Moya is participating as a partner investigator in an Australian Research Council funded project ‘Using museums to counter racism and increase acceptance of diversity among young people’ with Deakin University and the University of Melbourne, 2012-2015.
-This project will reveal how high school students and their teachers understand racism, diversity and identity.
-It will also determine how museum programs can reduce racism and increase acceptance of diversity among high school students and their teachers, with particular reference to the Immigration Museum’s Identity: yours, mine, ours exhibition.
+Moya participated as a Partner Investigator in an Australian Research Council funded project, “Using museums to counter racism and increase acceptance of diversity among young people”, with Deakin University and the University of Melbourne, 2012-2015.
+Findings will be soon released to reveal how museum programs can reduce racism and increase acceptance of diversity among high school students and their teachers, with particular reference to the Immigration Museum’s Identity: yours, mine, ours exhibition.